AIR-2005/WCalc/README.md

 # WCalc

-## A simple web calculator that uses reverse polish notation to calculate it's result
+## A simple web calculator that uses reverse polish notation to calculate its result